A version of this article was originally posted in the Empower Work blog.

 U.S. culture puts an emphasis on “face time,” working long hours, working while sick, and not taking vacations.
 Our public policy reflects this.
 Employers are not required to provide paid time off, and only 75 percent of them do .

 It can seem like a badge of honor not to take vacation.
 And there can be added pressure for under-represented workers including women, people of color, or those with disabilities, to “prove” that dedication even more.
 Unfortunately, the COVID-19 health crisis has increased this feeling.
 People are being furloughed, and businesses struggling to stay open, sometimes with reduced staffing.
 Face time and “proving your worth” can feel even more urgent than usual.
 The pressure to look committed is real, and concerns about this are valid.
 However, it’s counterproductive to risk becoming depleted and burned out, which could result in lower performance.

 To address these fears, first explore your own beliefs about work.
 Your fear about what other people think of you may be a measure of your own feelings.
 Do you feel guilty for taking time off, or that you don’t deserve it?
 (Hint: you do deserve it!)

 Then, think about your company culture.
-Do the people in the top take vacations?
+Do the people at the top take vacations?
 Has your manager?
-Have you observed fallout for people who take vacation?
+Have you observed fallout for people who take vacations?
 Or are people encouraged and rewarded?
 If you’re newer to the role or company, ask a trusted colleague about the typical practices.

 Lastly, take stock of the contribution you make in your workplace, and how time off supports that.
 Document your goals and accomplishments and share this information with your supervisor.
 Shift the focus from the time you spend working to what you achieve.
 You may pleasantly surprise yourself with what you’ve tackled recently!